raushanctf/TodoApp-frontend/README.md

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI, use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+* Building a Single Page Application (SPA) with Angular ensures a smooth user experience with dynamic content updates.
+Angular’s modular architecture, two-way data binding, and built-in routing make development efficient.
+With proper state management, security, and optimization, Angular SPAs are scalable, maintainable, and high-performing.